mezo-org/musd/docs/rfc-microloans.md

 #### Additional Loan Structures

 A similar design allows for arbitrary loan structures to be built on top of MUSD.
 As long as the main trove is kept healthy, the terms of the Microloans can be variable.
-For example, fixed duration loans could be created that are eligible for liquidation if not repaid within a certain amount of time.
+Some examples:
+- Fixed duration loans that can be liquidated past a certain date.
+- Variable interest rate loans.
+- Loans backed by other forms of collateral (would require additional risk management logic).

 ### Open Questions